Now’s The Time – Charlie Parker

 Charlie Parker was probably the biggest influence in the way I play.
 The second greatest influence was David Sanborn.
 The Omni Book I mentioned is a book of transcribed solos from Parker recordings.
 I still play out of it today.
 It’s a great way to get ideas to play in my own soloing efforts.

-One thought on “Charlie Parker”
+One response to “Charlie Parker”